vientrvn/vientrvn/README.md

 - 👨‍💼 I'm currently my Bachelor of Science in Computer Science. <!-- check out my <a href=https://itsjafer.com/Jafer_Haider_Resume.pdf> resume</a> -->

 - 👷‍ I am graduating in Fall 2024.

+- ⏳ I am currently working on uploading and organizing all of my works on Github.
+Please understand and thank you for your understanding.

 - 💬 Ask me about my experience, background, projects, current college life or anything else!
 - 🥂 Cheers!